AB1908/CS-Books/Curriculum.md

 ### Standard Textbooks

-1. **Introduction to Data Structures with applications** - Tremblay and Sorenson
+1. **Introduction to Data Structures with Applications** - Tremblay and Sorenson
 2. **Data Structures and Algorithm Analysis in C** - M. A. Weiss

 ### Alternative/Supplementary